Department of Labor Logo United States Department of Labor

 Navigational, measuring, electromedical, and control instruments manufacturing 5

-Electrical and electronics engineers generally work indoors in offices.
-However, they may visit sites to observe a problem or a piece of complex equipment.
+Electrical and electronics engineers generally work in an office setting.
+Travel may be required, such as visiting project sites to observe a problem or a piece of complex equipment.

 Work Schedules